Newsletter

 This event is part of our Age of the Strongman series.
 Click here to see the other events in the series.

-The morning after Donald Trump’s victory over Kamala Harris in the U.S. presidential election, The New York Times declared ‘America Hires a Strongman’ and that the nation now stands on the precipice of an authoritarian level of governance not before seen in its history.
+The morning after Donald Trump’s victory over Kamala Harris in the U.S. presidential election, The New York Times front page declared: ‘America Hires a Strongman’.
 But is Trump really a ‘strongman’ and is it fair to put him in the same category of leaders as Vladimir Putin or Xi Jinping?

-Join host Gideon Rachman and an expert speaker to be announced for this instalment of our Age of the Strongman series and ask your questions in the Q&A.
+Join Pulitzer Prize winning historian Anne Applebaum and host Gideon Rachman for the final instalment of our Age of the Strongman event series and ask your questions in the Q&A.

 The Age of The Strongman: How the Cult of the Leader Threatens Democracy around the World